Selected departures from January to November 2020 & January to April 2021

 Enjoy a day at leisure in Shimla, relax at the hotel pool or spa, or maybe take another stroll along the mall and do some last minute bargain hunting in the markets.
 Alternatively, there are a number of short local ‘treks’ that can be arranged in the surrounding hills.
 A sumptuous buffet dinner is included this evening.

 Today we say goodbye to Shimla and the Oberoi Hotel as we start our return journey to Delhi.
-This time we descend by car to Kalka from where we catch the train back to Delhi for our last night at the Taj Diplomatic Enclave Hotel (previously named the Taj Palace).
+This time we descend by car to Kalka from where we catch the train back to Delhi for our last night at the Taj Palace hotel.

 We depart Delhi in the early afternoon on our flight home to the UK, arriving back the same day.